-Horowhenua Masonic Village ensured the safety of residents and staff through a planned infection prevention (IP) and antimicrobial stewardship (AMS) programme that was appropriate to the size and complexity of the service.
-The programme was coordinated by the infection control nurse.
+Woburn Masonic Care ensured the safety of residents and staff through a planned infection prevention (IP) and antimicrobial stewardship (AMS) programme that was appropriate to the size and complexity of the service.
+The programme was coordinated by the clinical nurse manager.
 There was a pandemic plan in place which was assessed periodically.

-Surveillance of infections was undertaken, and results were monitored and shared with all staff.
+Surveillance of infections was undertaken, and results were monitored and shared with the board and all staff.
 Action plans were implemented as and when required.